 The PRISMA guidelines for the transparent reporting of systematic reviews and meta-analyses define a protocol as a document that "describes the rationale, hypothesis, and planned methods of the review.
 It should be prepared before a review is started and used as a guide to carry out the review."

 For systematic reviews, the PRISMA website provides several sources of guidance on writing a protocol

 In general, your protocol should have the following elements (worksheet for reviews also available from this webpage):

 (Adapted from: Booth, A., Sutton, A. and Papaioannou, D. (2016).
 Defining the scope.
 Systematic Approaches to a Successful Literature Review, 2nd edition.)

 Once you have written your protocol, consider registering or publishing it.
-Registration and/or publication improves transparency and prevents unnecessary duplication of research.
+Registration and/or publication improves transparency and can help prevent unnecessary duplication of research.